Paktofonika: History

-Formation (1998-1999)
+Formation (1998–1999)

-Paktofonika began when Magik left Kaliber 44 during the recording of their second album, W 63 minuty dookoła świata (1998).
+Paktofonika began when Magik left Kaliber 44 after their second album, W 63 minuty dookoła świata (1998).
 Rahim left his group 3xKlan at around the same time, and formed Paktofonika with Magik and Fokus in 1998.
 Their first songs, written in October 1998, were "Priorytety", "Ja to Ja" and "Gdyby".
 Two new members joined Paktofonika, DJ Bambus on turntables, and Sot as a beatboxer.

 Kinematografia and Magik's death (2000)

 In the spring of 2000, the group signed a contract with Gigant Records.
 In the summer of that year, the group was in Witten, Germany, where they recorded their song "2 Kilo" with German artists.
 On 18 December 2000, Paktofonika's first album entitled Kinematografia was released.
-Eight days later, on 26 December at 6.15 a.m., Magik committed suicide by jumping from the window of his ninth-floor big apartment.
+Eight days later, on 26 December at 6.15 a.m., Magik committed suicide by jumping from the window of his ninth-floor apartment.

-Aftermath (2001-2003)
+Aftermath (2001–2003)

 After Magik's death, the group continued performing with DJ Bambus and Sot for some time.
 In concerts, they were using previously recorded material of Magik's vocals.
 In May 2001, a sample of Paktofonika's song "Ja to Ja", sung by reggae/hip-hop artist Piotr 'Gutek' Gutkowski, was used in an ice-cream commercial without the group members' permission, but with the knowledge of Gigant Records.

 In September 2002, Paktofonika's farewell album was released.
 Archiwum Kinematografii contained studio outtakes from the group's first album, and two songs recorded later without Magik, "Ja to ja 2 (dokładnie tak!)" and "W pełnej gotowości".
 In December 2002, it was announced that on 21 March 2003 the group would give its last performance under the name Paktofonika in Spodek, Katowice.
 The concert was recorded and released as Pożegnalny koncert on 26 April 2004 through Universal Music Poland.

 Rahim and Fokus continue to work on other projects, such as PFK Company and Pokahontaz.